-Cheesecloth is made from gauze.
+Cheesecloth is made from a type of gauze.
 It is used in different ways in the kitchen but mostly for straining liquids.
-Some of the best alternatives of cheesecloth are:

 Cheesecloth is a porous fabric and is one of the different types of gauze found in the market.
 Gauze originates from Gaza in Palestine, but the loosely woven cotton material is used worldwide.
 The best thing is that the cheesecloth can be washed and reused several times.
 However, if you do not have it in your kitchen, there are several alternatives that come in handy and accomplish the same tasks.

 Kitchen towels have a similar weave with the cheesecloth, but they hold too much moisture.
 This means before you replace your cheesecloth with a kitchen towel, you should squeeze it out thoroughly.
 Also, make sure you use towels free from dyes and adequately cleaned to prevent food contamination.
 Clean kitchen towels can make a great replacement for cheesecloth.

 Mesh bags are used in many ways, including food making, painting, and laundry.
 A fine mesh bag can replace cheesecloth to strain cheeses, broths, yogurts, and other food.
 The best thing about mesh bags is that they are easy to clean compared to cheesecloths.
 Besides, they are durable and will not fall apart after a few uses like cheesecloth.
 Sometimes, the cheesecloth is not strong enough to withstand a single wash and falls out after the first use.